lakecountypassage/WazeTravelTimesPoller/README.md

 1. Add user interface for updating configs
 2. Add built-in configurable scheduler (Windows limits to 5 minute minimum, may not be enough)
 3. Add back support for Postgres and MSSQL
+4. Build some queries for users to more easily query their data

 ---